Government Marketing Assistance Program

 To register as a Government Contractor, you need to go to:

-- Register your business on the Central Contractor Registry, also known as ‘CCR’: www.ccr.gov
+- Register your business on the System for Award Management, also known as ‘SAM’: www.sam.gov

 An important aspect of understanding exactly what products and services the government consumes is to conduct research on who buys what, where and how it is purchased.
 With over 2,400 Contracting Officers, you will need to focus on your best opportunities within your competitive capabilities.
 To do that, we have provided a number of interesting government contracting research websites: